Yahinisekar/Day3/README.md

 ## Task 1: Compare Two JSON Objects

 ### Description
-This task involves comparing two JSON objects with the same properties without considering the order of the properties.
+- This task involves comparing two JSON objects with the same properties without considering the order of the properties.

 ### Solution
-The solution can be found in [compare-json.js](../day3task/Object/script.js).
+The solution can be found in Object folder.
 The code is to achieve the desired comparison.

 ## Task 2: Display Flags Using REST Countries API

 ### Description
-This task involves making a request to the REST Countries API to fetch country flags and displaying them in the console using XMLHttpRequest.
+- This task involves making a request to the REST Countries API to fetch country flags and displaying them in the console using XMLHttpRequest.

 ### Solution
-The solution can be found in [display-flags.js](../day3task/flags/script.js).
-The code uses XMLHttpRequest to fetch country flags and logs them to the console.
+- The solution can be found in flags folder.
+  - The code uses XMLHttpRequest to fetch country flags and logs them to the console.

 ## Task 3: Display Country Information Using REST Countries API

 ### Description
-This task involves making a request to the REST Countries API to fetch and display country names, regions, subregions, and populations.
+- This task involves making a request to the REST Countries API to fetch and display country names, regions, subregions, and populations.

 ### Solution
-The solution can be found in [display-country-info.js](../day3task/country/script.js).
-The code uses XMLHttpRequest to fetch country information and logs it to the console.
+- The solution can be found in Country folder.
+  - The code uses XMLHttpRequest to fetch country information and logs it to the console.